Presentation Skills and Techniques

 - "Welcome everyone.
 Who among you has noticed my deliberate mistake?..."

 - "Welcome everyone.
 You might have noticed the experimental 'deliberate mistake' icebreaker this morning (refer to the mistake).
-Could you split into groups of three; analyse the situation, and prepare a two-minute presentation as to how the 'corrective-action loop' might be applied to minimize the chances of this happening again......
+Could you split into groups of three; analyse the situation, and prepare a two-minute presentation as to how the 'corrective-action loop' might be applied to minimise the chances of this happening again......
 No, seriously..."

 - Try to start on time even if some of the audience is late.
 Waiting too long undermines your confidence, and the audience's respect for you.